IBM-Cloud/iks-ingress-controller/README.md

    ```
    kubectl describe deploy -n kube-system ibm-cloud-ingress
    ```

-TODO: is this always going to be a public ingress controller w a public ip address (or hostname)? or can they specify private somehow?

 ## Step 3: Registering a DNS subdomain
 Register the service that exposes the Ingress controller with an IBM-provided DNS subdomain or a custom domain.